 a) the network may assign a network-assigned UE radio capability ID to a UE which supports RACS by including a UE radio capability ID IE in the REGISTRATION ACCEPT message or in the CONFIGURATION UPDATE COMMAND message; and

 b) the network may trigger the UE to delete all network-assigned UE radio capability IDs stored at the UE for the serving network by including a UE radio capability ID deletion indication IE set to "delete network-assigned UE radio capability IDs" in the REGISTRATION ACCEPT message or in the CONFIGURATION UPDATE COMMAND message.

+c) if the network does not have the PEI for a UE that supports RACS, the network shall use the identification procedure by sending an IDENTITY REQUEST message to the UE to retrieve the PEI.

 Editor's note [WI: RACS, CR#1355]: Whether RACS is applicable to SNPNs needs to be confirmed by SA2.